Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 E= exhale I= inhale

 This variation is very refined.
 It requires more manipulation of the nostrils and, because of this, beginners may not find it suitable.
-If you choose this variation, it can remain as your primary practice.
+If you choose this variation it can remain as your primary practice.

 MORNING